Legal Research Center

 If you have materials that you need to return to the library, you may return them during our business hours or via the large maroon book cart outside the LRC's entrance.
 Please do not return our materials to the Hagerty dropbox as they are not currently processing returns.
 If you need to return materials by mail, please get in touch via firstname.lastname@example.org.

 The Legal Research Center is a library located on the 3rd floor in the law school.
 The collection reflects the curricular and research needs of the faculty and students with a particular emphasis on the areas of concentration: business and entrepreneurship, criminal law, health law, and intellectual property.
 In addition to the numerous print resources, users have access to the thousands of electronic databases, books and journals that the LRC as well as the Drexel University Libraries subscribe to.
 This provides the researcher with access to legal and interdisciplinary materials.

 Along with books and reserve materials, the LRC circulation desk has a number of useful items for checkout, such as phone and laptop chargers, HDMI and Ethernet cables, GoPro Camera, HD webcams, and more.
+During the Fall 2020 semester, items are not being circulated.
 For more information, see Services for Students.

 New Library Guides

 The Legal Research Center has put together several new library guides for students and faculty.
 Have a look!

 Finding Your Zone: Mental Health Resources: This guide aims to help you find your own brand of relaxation and mindfulness.
 It also includes links to trusted authorities that provide information about mental health and mental health initiatives.
 Compiled for students, faculty, and staff.